Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/components/networkanimator.md

 :::

 ### Server Authoritative
 If you decide you want to use the server authoritative model, then you can simply add a `NetworkAnimator` component to either the same `GameObject` that has the `NetworkObject` component attached to it or any child `GameObject`.
-In the below screenshot, you can see a network prefab that houses two authoritative models.
+In the below screenshot, you can see a network Prefab that houses two authoritative models.
 The `NetworkAnimatorCube-Server` `GameObject` has an `Animator` component, an `AnimatedCubeController` component (used for manual testing), and the `NetworkAnimator` component that has a reference to the `Animator` component.
 ![Usage-1](Images/NetworkAnimatorUsage-1.png)

 ### Owner Authoritative